 Many Americans refuse to recognize the nature of Cuba, not as a romantic dream of the 1950's but as a totalitarian police state which dealt with its opponents fully as ruthlessly as any other regime in Latin America, and probably even more so.
-The Soviets built upon this persisting romantic notion of Cuba as the land of happy, bearded revolutionaries who chop sugarcane and smoke cigars and drink rum.
+The Cuban government remains one of the world’s worst human rights violators.
+The Soviets built upon the persisting romantic notion of Cuba as the land of happy, bearded revolutionaries who chop sugarcane and smoke cigars and drink rum.

 Cuba is an island archipelago, battered by hurricanes, natural and political.
 There is absolute certainty that real as well as metaphorical hurricanes will strike it in the years to come.
 The only doubt is when and with what force.
 Repeat visitors to Cuba, whether they have been gone for a matter of months or years, always are struck by the impression that everything seems exactly the way it was when they left.
 The Government of Cuba (GOC) seems endlessly capable of returning to a condition of stasis.
 The hurricane of democracy has yet to crash across the shores of Cuba, and seems unlikely to do so within the foreseeable future.
 Over the decades a seemingly infinite number of authors and politicians have announced the inexorable passage of Castro from power.
 Yet the regime he built seems firmly in place, and likely to survive his death.